UCC-Library/UCC-Library-DigiPres/README.md

 ```bash
 pip3 install pandas pymediainfo
 ```
-Note: If "pip3 install <package>" does not work, try "python3 -m pip install <package">.
+Note: If "pip3 install <package>" does not work, try "python3 -m pip install <package>".

 4) While working on MacOS, ensure homebrew package manager is installed.
 Check using the following command in the bash command prompt -
 ```bash